panagiks/reverse_shell/README.md

 Executing `./setup.py` while on the project's root folder will generate the required certificates and install all needed components through pip.

 Of course you can manually install the pip packages required by executing `pip2 install Flask flask-cors`.
 Also you can generate your own key-cert set (just name them `server.key` & `server.crt` and place them inside the Server folder).
-For more information on the topic visit the [online documentation](http://rspet.readthedocs.io/en/latest/dev/)

 ## Execution: